 We currently have two partner institutions under the Erasmus scheme:

-We currently have three partner institutions under the Universitas 21 scheme:
+We currently have two partner institutions under the Universitas 21 scheme:

 Please note that places at some of these universities will be offered on a competitive basis and it therefore may not possible to guarantee your first choice.
 You will also be required to have achieved adequate grades in your first year.